-This is freeform artwork on your quilt.
-This is our most popular level of machine quilting service and offers the fastest turnaround time.
-No marking is involved in this style.
-Edge to edge designs start at one edge and continue to the other side regardless of blocks, seams, or piecing.
+Edge to edge designs start at one edge and continue to the other side, flowing through the piecing of your quilt top.
 This level of quilting adds wonderful texture to the surface of the quilt and allows the piecing to take center stage.
 We have a mountain of patterns to choose from.
 During your intake appointment, we will look over the pattern choices so you’ll know exactly which pattern will be placed upon your quilt top.
-Pricing is $0.02 per square inch.
 Take a look at some examples of Edge to Edge Quilting on some of our customers’ quilts.

 Can I quilt it myself using your longarm machines?